Wednesday, May 26, 2010

 Black and Crimson Pitta, I saw it twice in Kingfisher Trail but the digiscoped picture is not clear, it is therefore not shown here.
 Its call is similar to Garnet Pitta but slightly more prolonged, click HERE to listen to the recorded call. (coming soon)

-The subspecies endemic of the Oriental Magpie Robin (adamsi) is a common bird in Sepilok RDC.
+The subspecies endemic of the Oriental Magpie Robin (adamsi) is a common bird at Sepilok RDC.

 Oriental Magpie Robin